Essential Features of NAS QNAP TVS-871T Data Recovery for Home Use

 Yes, a failed RAID rebuild process can potentially lead to data loss on NAS QNAP TVS-871T devices.
 During a RAID rebuild, the system is reconstructing the data on the failed or replaced disk by using parity information from the remaining disks in the array.
 If there are any issues or errors during this process, such as multiple disk failures, incorrect configuration, or hardware problems, it can result in data loss or corruption.
 It is crucial to ensure proper backup procedures and seek professional assistance if encountering any difficulties during a RAID rebuild process.

-Although NAS TVS-871T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-871T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view